 There are several kinds of workforce analytics.
 Relative to what has happened in the past, descriptive analytics can be used by businesses to see where their workforce fits into future trends.
 Prescriptive Analytics takes this even one step further, providing actionable strategies derived from the analysis.

-Descriptive Analytics: What is Analytics?
+- Descriptive Analytics: What is Analytics?
 Descriptive analytics entails gathering and analyzing past data to predict potential trends.
 In addition, it can serve as a story about an organization’s past performance and behavior.
 This helps HR to more clearly understand the effect of its policies and actions.

-Predictive Analytics: Predictive Analytics Looking further ahead, predictive analytics uses history to guess the future.
+- Predictive Analytics: Predictive Analytics Looking further ahead, predictive analytics uses history to guess the future.
 They can also be used to determine employee turnover, predict high performers, and get a leg up on recruitment.
-Predictive modelling can also shed light on risks, such as the probability of burnout among employees or employee engagement.
+Predictive modeling can also shed light on risks, such as the probability of burnout among employees or employee engagement.

-Prescriptive Analytics: Recommending Taking Action Precriptive analytics goes a step further by prescribing corrective counter-actions.
+- Prescriptive Analytics: Recommending Taking Action Precriptive analytics goes a step further by prescribing corrective counter-actions.
 Instead, it employs data and algorithmic models to offer suggestions that can assist the HR department in nipping problems in the bud.
 For example, if the data shows that a certain department will have a severe manpower crunch by some time in the future, then human resources can start making recruitments.

 Workplace monitoring and work surveillance equipment